Hhhzj-7/CircGO/README.md

 Because the file size exceeds the limit, the data can be downloaded from [data](https://drive.google.com/file/d/1vwsrsj9DghGTUy_poHATS5N9Jh0KQzYV/view?usp=drive_link).

 ## Pretrain and Finetune
-You can pretrain CircGO and save the model parameters by ‘python main.py‘.<br>
+You can pretrain CircGO and save the model parameters by `‘python main.py‘`.<br>
-You can load the model parameters, predict CircRNA function and then evaluate CircGO by ‘python predict.py‘.
+You can load the model parameters, predict CircRNA function and then evaluate CircGO by `‘python predict.py‘`.

 ## Contact
 If you have any issues or questions about this paper or need assistance with reproducing the results, please contact me.